jellyfin/jellyfin-packaging/README.md

 1. Submodules for the `jellyfin` (as `jellyfin-server`) and `jellyfin-web` repositories.
 These are dynamic submodules; the `checkout.py` script will check them out to the required `HEAD` on each build, and thus their actual committed value is irrelevant.
 Nonetheless, they should be bumped occasionally just to avoid excessive checkout times later.

 2. Debian/Ubuntu packaging configurations (under `debian`).
 These will build the 3 Jellyfin packages (`jellyfin` metapackage, `jellyfin-server` core server, and `jellyfin-web` web client) from a single Dockerfile and helper script (`build.sh`) under `debian/docker/`.
-Future packages (e.g. Vue) may be added here as well as if and when they are promoted to a production build alongside the others, following one consistent versioning scheme.
+Future packages (e.g. Vue) may be added here as well if and when they are promoted to a production build alongside the others, following one consistent versioning scheme.

 3. Fedora/CentOS packaging configurations (under `fedora`).
 These will build the same packages as Debian.
 This is still a TODO.